Marie-Philip Poulin: Captaincy, 2015–present

 Slowed by injury coming into the 2024 Women's World Championship, she scored her first two goals of the event in the final to help Canada to a 6–5 overtime win over the United States, giving Canada a record thirteenth World title.
 The following year, at the 2025 Women's World Championship, Poulin passed Hayley Wickenheiser as Canada's top point-scorer in tournament history, recording her record-breaking 87th career point in the team's 8–1 semifinal victory over Finland.
+Canada was defeated by the United States in the tournament final, but Poulin was named World Championship MVP for the second time in her career.